 - c.
 Outboard of Y100, the normal to any point of the profiles surface must not subtend an angle greater than 20° to a Y plane. - d.
 Once the RW Flap is fully defined, a Gurney of up to 20mm may be fitted to the trailing edge.
-This Gurney is considered to be part of the Rear Wing Profiles and must need not satisfy the provisions of this Article with the exception of sections b (iii) and (c) of this Article.
+This Gurney is considered to be part of the Rear Wing Profiles and must satisfy the provisions of this Article with the exception of sections b (iii) and (c).